 Scleroderma and Federal Disability Insurance

 The Social Security Disability (SSD) program is a federally mandated insurance program.
 You may not know this, but you have been paying into this program when you file your taxes on your earned income.
 In doing so, you are essentially paying a “premium” into this federal disability insurance program.
 To obtain these benefits, you will need to prove you meet the Social Security Administration’s definition of disability.
-The Social Security Administration (SSA) defines disability as the inability to perform substantial gainful activity due to a severe physical and or mental condition affecting your ability to work for a period of 12 months, or expected to last for 12 months or result in death.
+The Social Security Administration (SSA) defines disability as the inability to perform the substantial gainful activity due to a severe physical and or mental condition affecting your ability to work for a period of 12 months, or expected to last for 12 months or result in death.

 To apply for this program, you would need to complete an online application.
 Or, you may call the national Social Security hotline or go into your local office to complete the application.
 While you do not need legal representation to file for these benefits, it is highly recommended as there are numerous regulations involved in making a disability determination.
 You may think it is obvious that you are unable to work; however, the SSA needs to follow very strict guidelines in determining if an individual is disabled.

 To determine if you are eligible for SSD and may receive federal disability insurance benefits, the SSA will first consider whether you are engaging in substantial gainful activity.
 All this means is that the SSA will evaluate if you are currently working.
 If you are, and you are earning over a certain amount of money per month, you will automatically be disqualified for the program.
 This program is meant to assist individuals who are either not working at all or earning very minimal every month due to their medical conditions.
 The second consideration is whether your condition is severe or not.
-The SSA will determine whether your condition poses more than a minimal impact upon your ability to work.
+The SSA will determine whether your condition poses more than a minimal impact on your ability to work.
 This threshold tends to be very low, but still requires a showing of proof in terms of severity.

 The third consideration is whether you meet one of the SSA’s listed impairments.
 The SSA has a list of medical conditions in which it has deemed to be so severe that if proven you will automatically be found disabled.
 Scleroderma is evaluated under listing 14.04.
 This listing requires a showing of involvement of two or more organs/body systems with one of the organs or body systems involved to at least a moderate level of severity and at least two of the constitutional symptoms or signs including severe fatigue, fever, malaise, or involuntary weight loss.
 Or, you may show toe contractures resulting in the inability to ambulate, finger contractures resulting in the inability to perform fine movements, atrophy to one or both lower extremities, or atrophy to both upper extremities.
 Or, you may show Raynaud’s syndrome characterized by gangrene or ischemia.
 Alternatively, you may show repeated manifestations of scleroderma with at least two constitutional symptoms of severe fatigue, fever, malaise, or weight loss and one marked level of activities of daily living’s social functioning or task completion.